MartinR2345/EndtoEndCybersecurityProgram-/README.md

 <strong>Backup & Recovery Procedures</strong> - AI Driven maintains backup and recovery procedures to restore critical systems and recover data following ransomware attacks, system failures, or other disruptive incidents.

 <strong>Why This Step Matters</strong><br>
-The objective for this step is to document all cybersecurity controls that currently exist.
+The objective of Step 6 is to document all cybersecurity controls that currently exist.

 <p align="center">
  <strong>Step Seven: Conduct the Current State Cybersecurity Assessment (Baseline Assessment) </strong> <br/>